apache/couchdb/share/doc/src/intro/consistency.rst

 operation on server `A`, how do we make sure that this is consistent with server `B`, or `C`, or `D`?
 For relational databases, this is a very complex problem with entire books devoted to its solution.
-You could use multi-master, master/slave, partitioning, sharding, write-through caches, and all sorts of other complex techniques.
+You could use multi-master, single-master, partitioning, sharding, write-through caches, and all sorts of other complex techniques.